dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 - `Popped` is raised when when a page is popped from the navigation stack.
 - `PoppedToRoot` is raised when the last non-root page is popped from the navigation stack.

-All three events have `NavigationEventArgs` arguments that define a read-only `Page` property, which retrieves the page that was popped from the navigation stack, or the newly visible page on the stack.
+All three events receive `NavigationEventArgs` objects that define a read-only `Page` property, which retrieves the page that was popped from the navigation stack, or the newly visible page on the stack.

 ## Perform modeless navigation